elnormous/ouzel/README.md

 $ git submodule update
 ```

-Xcode and Visual Studio project files are located in the build folder.
+Xcode and Visual Studio project files are located in the build directory.

 ## System requirements
 * Windows 7+ with Visual Studio 2013 or Visual Studio 2015